wso2-attic/ballerina-integrator/README.md

 - [Observability](#observability)

 ## What you’ll build
-When it comes to the data communication, the major challenge is formats of storage mechanisms vary among the systems.
+When it comes to data communication, the major challenge is formats of storage mechanisms vary among the systems.

 ![alt text](images/messagetrasformation.png)